-Sleet hitting my face reminds me I need to up my skin care
+Sleet today reminds me I need to up my skin care

 During Summer, apart from slapping on the Anthelios, I didn’t have to do much extra to my face.
 But coming round the corner this week I was hit by a blast of wind and sleet, reminding me that frost will soon turn the landscape to the picture-post card scene above,which is not good news for skin .
 I need to prepare for winter if I don’t want to end up with tight skin, rough hands chapped lips and an itchy body.